-- 3. President Donald Trump has been openly disdainful of the Diversity Visa Program and many of the immigrants who benefit from it.
-During his first year in office, he declared "We are fighting hard for Merit Based immigration, no more Democrat Lottery Systems," and announced he was "starting the process of terminating the diversity lottery program," adding that "we have to get less politically correct."
-Since then, President Trump has made numerous false and misleading statements about the Diversity Visa Program and has openly disparaged individuals seeking to emigrate from African nations. - 4.
-Obtaining a diversity visa has few barriers.
+- 4. Obtaining a diversity visa has few formal requirements.
 Anyone from an eligible country (all but 18 countries worldwide) with either a high school education or equivalent or at least two years of work experience in the last five years (in a job that requires at least two years of training) may register.
 Six months following the registration period, a drawing is held and about 100,000 applicants are randomly selected by computer to apply for a visa.
-When a visa becomes available, those selected to apply for a visa must gather all required materials, including documents proving their eligibility, complete a medical exam, and secure the visa application fee.
+When a visa becomes available, those selected to apply for a visa must gather all required materials (including documents proving their eligibility), complete a medical exam, and secure the visa application fee.
 Prior to this year, this was the stage at which applicants would also secure a passport if they did not have one.
 Following intensive screening and a successful interview at the consular office, an applicant receives a visa.
 Ultimately, the U.S. issues 50,000 visas per year.
-Unsuccessful participants in the lottery can, and often do, re-apply the following year with no prejudice to their application. - 5.
-On June 5, 2019, the State Department changed the requirements for registering for the Diversity Visa Program by issuing Interim Final Rule: Visas: Diversity
+Unsuccessful participants in the lottery can, and often do, re-apply the following year with no prejudice to their applications. - 5.
+On June 5, 2019, the State Department changed the requirements for registering for the Diversity Visa Program by issuing Interim Final Rule: Visas: Diversity Requirements, 84 Fed.
+Reg.
+25,989 (June 5, 2019) (codified at 22 C.F.R. § 42.33 (2019)) ("Passport Rule").
+As a result of this rule, for the first time in the program's nearly three-decade existence, applicants must possess a valid passport just to enter the lottery.
+Previously, a passport was not necessary until an applicant had been selected to apply for a visa.
+In many countries obtaining a passport is a daunting prospect.
+In countries like Côte d'Ivoire or Ethiopia, where Plaintiffs are from, applying for and obtaining a passport can take months, often costs a sizable portion of a person's income, and necessitates lengthy travel and time off work.
+The State Department's new rule no longer permits applicants to wait and see if they are chosen to apply for a visa before embarking on the arduous and costly task of obtaining a passport.